learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 Another dictionary!
-So thus far, we have a dictionary within a dictionary.
-Once again, let's investigate what's within this dictionary (JSON calls the equivalent of Python dictionaries Objects.)
+So thus far, you have a dictionary within a dictionary.
+Once again, investigate what's within this dictionary (JSON calls the equivalent of Python dictionaries Objects.)

 ```python